NEWS FROM THE PROJECT

 picture repository of

 A detailled report about these activities will soon made available in the projects repository.
-Some pictures and videos of these activities will be soon available at the picture repository of this site.
+Some pictures and time-lapse videos of these activities are available at the picture repository of this site.

 Pond inspections of the participating communities in the districts of Nkhotakota and Mchinji in February 2018